 After you’ve found a gift that aligns with your values, and the values of the recipient, dive into packaging: the packaging of the product, how it will be shipped to you (if it’s not bought locally!), and how you plan to wrap it for the recipient.

 Did you know that most wrapping paper usually can’t be recycled?
 That’s why wrapping paper and plastic shopping bags account for four million tons of trash in the USA annually!
 Instead, opt for recyclable brown paper bags, or an option like Wrappily – wrapping paper made from recycled newspapers that’s also recyclable after use!
 Instead of plastic ribbons, swap them out for twine, hemp cord, or paper ribbon.
-Pro tip: decorate the top of boxes with natural elements like pinecones, flowers, shells, and other biodegradable elements!
+Pro tip: decorate the top of boxes with natural elements like pinecones, flowers, shells, and other biodegradable options!

 Choosing to send holiday cards this year?
 Choose cards made from recycled paper, which saves trees!
 Tree-Free Cards are made from non-toxic soy ink, post-consumer paper, and are created in a factory powered with wind power.
 How cool is that?!